 Topic 2.4 – Energy networks

-The key objective of this Topic is achieving well-interconnected and well-functioning electricity and natural gas systems and markets in the Adriatic-Ionian region, to foster security of energy supply, and to improve competitiveness of energy delivery in view of the transition towards decarbonised energy systems to confront the climate change challenge.
+The key objective of this Topic is achieving well-interconnected and well-functioning electricity and natural gas systems and markets in the Adriatic-Ionian Region, to foster security of energy supply, and to improve competitiveness of energy delivery in view of the transition towards decarbonised energy systems to confront the climate change challenge.
 Priorities are enacting the energy goals of the European Green Deal, RePower EU, and the Green Agenda for Western Balkans, while contributing to the energy transition, large-scale deployment of renewable energy sources, increased electrification of the energy system, energy efficiency and resilience of energy infrastructure with a view at EU enlargement.

 Global objectives.
 Energy systems are made up of energy networks, energy markets and energy uses.
-These three prongs are interrelated, as networks are essential for the effective operation of the markets and energy delivery to the final users.
-The opening of the EU electricity and natural gas markets, pursued by the EU directives and regulations, contributes to security of supply and its competitiveness and appears facilitated by the European Agency for Cooperation of Energy Regulators and the Energy Community.
-Extensive networks, interconnections and interoperability are needed for energy security, diversification and effective energy operation.
-The energy policy objectives of the EU – environmental sustainability, security of supply and competitiveness – can only be achieved through a well-interconnected and well-functioning internal energy market.
+The liberalisation and integration of the EU electricity and natural gas markets, pursued by the EU directives and regulations, contribute to security of supply, competitiveness, sustainability and affordability.
+The energy policy objectives of the EU – sustainability, security of supply, competitiveness and affordability – can only be achieved through a well-interconnected and well-functioning internal energy market.

 EUSAIR objectives.
 The focus is on the cooperation energy policies and initiatives by countries of the Adriatic-Ionian Region, collaboration on infrastructure developments and harmonised operation of energy systems.

-The electricity and natural gas systems and markets in the Adriatic-Ionian region and even more in the Western Balkans region remain fragmented.
-Actions to reverse this trend will be addressed under this Topic.
+The electricity and natural gas systems and markets in the Adriatic-Ionian Region and even more in the Western Balkans Region remain fragmented.
+Actions for greater integration will be addressed under this Topic.